Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 * Gaussian:  Gaussian elimination with partial pivoting (see README inside).

-* Weno: a classical computation in hyperbolic PDES (see README inside).
+* :new: Weno: a classical computation in hyperbolic PDES (see README inside).

+* :new: MicroBenchmarks:
 We will add other numerical significative benchmarks in the (near) future.

 ### Dependencies: